-Unharness your aesthetic skills, and enjoy all that is finest in beautiful southern Italy, with prices from just £950.
+Unharness your aesthetic skills, and enjoy all that is finest in beautiful southern Italy, with prices from just £895.
 Glimpse the ghosts of Fellini, Caruso, Michelangelo, Caravaggio and Dario Fo, in this most cultured and sun-blessed of lands.
 Discover Italian culinary delights, sublime wines, local markets and festas, whilst photographing in ‘unspoilt’ ancient towns of the region.
-Join us as we host our Italian photography holiday courses here, with our next planned for 16th-23rd May 2020.
+Join us as we host our Italian photography holiday course here, with our next planned for 12th-19th June 2021.

 We have developed these Italian photography holiday courses for like-minded people, with a course structure, more workshop than class.
 We believe enjoyment is key to improving photographic skills, with ‘on location’ photo tuition and practical work, three hours daily.
-This provides a perfect platform for couples of differing interests to enjoy the week.
-So for example we will offer a discount for a non-participating ‘photo widow’.
+This schedule provides the perfect platform for couples of differing interests to enjoy the week, however if more tuition is required, it’s available!
+Additionally we will offer a discount for a non-participating ‘photo widow’.
 And between morning and early evening workshops, savour the time to explore, experience and of course photograph ‘la dolce vita’.

 Learning to photograph in Italy